Federal Tax Policy Issues

 Although Federal estate and gift taxes account for a relatively small share of the Federal taxes paid by farm households, they may affect the ability of some farms to transfer the farm business to the next generation.
 The TCJA doubled the previous estate tax exemption amount to nearly $11.2 million per individual but kept the 40 percent maximum marginal rate for 2018 and beyond.
 The TCJA maintains the previous law by allowing the basis in the property acquired from a decedent to be stepped-up to the value of the asset at the date of death.

 Federal Income Tax and Farm Households

 The Federal income tax is a progressive tax imposed on net income.
 Taxable income is computed by subtracting allowable adjustments, deductions, and personal exemptions from total income.
 Numerous Federal income tax law provisions allow taxpayers to reduce their tax liability if they undertake certain tax-favored activities.
 Farmers benefit from both general tax provisions available to all taxpayers and provisions specifically designed for farmers.

 Farmer-specific tax benefits tend to accrue for farms with higher incomes, which are generally large farms with high farm income and very small farms with high levels of off-farm income.
 Although very small farms do not generate enough farm income to support a family, most small farms benefit from their ability to claim farm losses for tax purposes because these losses can be used to offset nonfarm income and thereby reduce overall taxes.
 At the same time, some farmers working full-time on farming operations do not generate enough taxable income—either farm or nonfarm—to fully use the available tax benefits.

 Examples of special tax treatment for farmers include cash accounting (or cash method), multi-year averaging for farm income, accelerated depreciation, and capital gains treatment for certain assets used in farming.
+(For definitions of tax terms, see the IRS website.)
 These and other provisions reduce the farm income tax base.
 Such incentives have likely encouraged greater investment in productive capacity than would have occurred without tax incentives, and this may have affected farmland prices, organizational structure, and farm profitability.